nicholaslagoa/calculadora/README.md

-# Calculadora em Console
+# Console calculator
-Por enquanto, apenas uma calculadora básica em console criada utilizando a CLI do .NET Core, outras funções do framework ainda a serem implementadas de fato.
+For now, just a basic console calculator created using the .NET Core CLI, other framework functions are yet to be implemented.